 of students left career success meetings knowing what to do next.1

 Virtual Career Center

 Career counseling advisors provide students with personalized career advice.
-Students can make individual appointments via phone or video conference to receive guidance in managing job searches, preparing for interviews, developing résumés and more.
-Read about all the student support we offer.
+Students can make individual appointments to meet via phone or video conference to receive guidance in managing job searches, preparing for interviews, developing résumés, building a LinkedIn profile, creating a digital portfolio and more.

 Throughout the program, students have access to recorded information sessions as well as live webinars from @WashULaw’s Career Services department.
-Some of these webinars include topics such as résumé-building, Bar-prep and other program-specific topic areas.
+Some of these webinars include topics such as résumé building and other program-specific topic areas.